What Is Vitamin K? How This Vitamin Supports Bone and Heart Health

 - Supports heart health: Vitamin K2 also has a very important physiological function to activate a protein that binds up calcium in the arterial neighborhood, which is important in maintaining normal arterial flexibility.
 So taking a vitamin K supplement benefits not only your bones but also your cardiovascular health!

 - Assists with wound healing: If you get a cut, say thanks to vitamin K for helping it clot up to stop any excessive bleeding and start the healing process.
-That’s why it’s important for people on blood thinners (used to prevent blood clots) to get enough vitamin K from food and supplements, as K1 supports normal blood clotting.

 What are optimal vitamin K levels?